polyglotdev/kubernetes-course/README.md

 ```

 - external request is initiated on the node's static port(nodePort: 32000)
-- The request enters the cluseter thru the Service's internal port(port: 8080).
+- The request enters the cluster thru the Service's internal port(port: 8080).
 With nodePort services, this internal port can be any valid port number, as the external nodePort will be mapped to whatever internal port is specified
 - The service specifies a target port (targetPort: 8080) that ensures the request reaches the container port on the pod.
 - The NodePort service is often used when prototyping, rarely in practice.